jaebungs/realtime-fillout-poc/README.md

 ]

-# Thoughts
+### Some thoughts
+- Keep in mind that FE updates optimistically to give instant update UX instead of waiting for BE
-Why change browser default foucs styling? e.g. input foucs style
+- Why change browser default foucs styling? e.g. input foucs style
+- My development plan was not in order, however, worked as a good todo list.
+- Conflict handling is confusing tbh.
+I designed it assuming the concurrent user is less than a dozen.
+  It'll work well with a few users.
+- Used Playwright to simulate real concurrent addition.
+Cypress cannot support multiple browser, thus, Playwright